kyma-project/kyma/resources/ory/charts/gcloud-sqlproxy/README.md

 ## Installing the Chart

-Install from remote URL with the release name `pg-sqlproxy` into namespace `sqlproxy`, set GCP service account and SQL instances and ports:
+1. Install the Chart from a remote URL with the release name `pg-sqlproxy` into the Namespace `sqlproxy`.
+Set the GCP service account and SQL instances and ports:

 ```console
 $ helm upgrade pg-sqlproxy rimusz/gcloud-sqlproxy --namespace sqlproxy \